tmbnrt/SurfScout/README.md

 - Spot-specific forecast model evaluation
 - Backend persistence and spatial analysis of session history

+## 🧪 Tests & CI

+SurfScout uses **GitHub Actions** as its CI pipeline to automatically build and run tests on every push.
+Unit tests are located in the `SurfScout.Tests` project under `/SurfScout.Tests/`.

 ## 📍 To Do

 - Expand API integration with Stormglass.io data fields